m0ru/bak/02a_state_of_the_art.md

 For all but the very smallest views/components the UI-update logic will be contained in angular's controllers, however.
 They are connected with their corresponding templates via the routing-configuration (more on that later <!--TODO {ref to routing-subsection}-->) or by being part of the same directive <!--TODO {ref to directive-subsection}-->.
 Controllers have access to their template's scope and vice versa <!--(see section X -->
 <!--TODO {ref to controllerAs discussion}-->
 <!--) -->
-Theoretically it's possible to pair up / reuse controllers with different templates, but this can lead to hard-to-track-down and I'd advise against doing that.
+Theoretically it's possible reuse controllers with different templates, but this can lead to hard-to-track-down and I'd advise against doing that.
-When nesting templates and thus they're associated controllers, actually it's the controllers that form the prototypical inheritance chain.
-Thus, if a variable isn't found on the controller respectively it's scope, the default is to check on it's parent('s), up to the root-scope.
+When nesting templates and thus their associated controllers, actually it's the controllers that form the prototypical inheritance chain.
+Thus, if a variable isn't found on the controller respectively its scope, the default is to check on its parent('s), up to the root-scope.
 Note that scopes can be defined as isolated in the routing config <!--TODO {ref to routing/isolated-scope section}--> to avoid this behaviour, which I'd recommend for predicatability- and thus maintainability-reasons.

 <!--TODO { can be reused with different template, but that rarely happens and tends to lead to hard-to-track-down bugs.}-->
 <!--TODO {nesting templates (not directives?) -- how does it work anyway?}-->